alinex/node-validator/doc/README.md

 # Alinex Validator

 This module will help validating complex structures.
 And should be used on all external information.
 Like configuration or user input.
-It's strength are complex structures.
+It's strength are very complex structures.

 - class based schema definitions
 - multiple predefined types